-You can see in the output, rmdir command has removed the games and images but failed to remove the videos directory and displayed the “Directory not empty” message.
+It is visible in the following output that the rmdir command has removed the “games” and “images” directories but failed to remove the “videos” directory and displayed the “Directory not empty” error.

-If we use the –ignore-fail-on-non-empty option with the rmdir command, it will suppress the message; however, it will not remove the non-empty directory.
+Using the rmdir command with the –ignore-fail-on-non-empty option will suppress the error message; however, it will not remove the non-empty directory.

 Remove Directory and its Parent Directories